plumber-cd/runtainer/README.md

 ## Why

-Containers purpose is to run every process in its own isolated, self-contained and portable environment.
+Container's purpose is to run every process in its own isolated, self-contained and portable environment.
 This is a very well known and widely adopted concept in application development.
 What is less commonly used is the fact that you can also pack your tools as a container image and run it anywhere.
 Think of container images like a `brew` or `chocolatey` or even `pyenv`.
 You never actually have to install anything on your workstation anymore.
 You can easily choose which version of what you want to use by just changing the image tag.